Philadelphia

 Chestnut Hill West Line

 The Chestnut Hill West Line is a commuter rail line on a north-south alignment.
-It runs from Chestnut Hill West in the north to Temple University on the CCCC in the south, serving 14 stations and with through service to West Trenton.
+It runs from Chestnut Hill West in the north to Temple University on the CCCC in the south, serving 14 stations and with through service to Fox Chase (weekdays) and West Trenton (weekends).

 Cynwyd Line